-Another 100-110 students are taking one of the Masters degrees (MA Social Anthropology, MA Medical Anthropology, MA Social Anthropology of Development, MA Anthropology of Media, MA Migration and Diaspora Studies, MA Anthropology of Food, MA Anthropology of Travel, Tourism, and Pilgrimage MA Anthropological Research Methods and MA Anthropological Research Methods and Nepali) taught either full time over one year or part time over two or three years.
+Another 100-110 students are taking one of the Masters degrees (MA Social Anthropology, MA Medical Anthropology, MA Social Anthropology of Development, MA Anthropology of Media, MA Migration and Diaspora Studies, MA Anthropology of Food, MA Anthropology of Travel and Tourism MA Anthropological Research Methods and MA Anthropological Research Methods and Nepali) taught either full time over one year or part time over two or three years.
 A further 70 or more students are engaged in postgraduate research for MPhil and PhD degrees over three or four years.

 Our students include people from a great variety of national and cultural backgrounds and of previous work and life experience.
 This considerably enhances the quality of the teaching and learning experience within the degree programmes for everyone.
 For all degrees there is currently a ratio of about 6:4 women to men.

 This variety within the student community constitutes a complex, as well as exciting, set of personal academic agendas for students and their academic advisers and supervisors alike.
 All students are invited to co-operate in helping staff and fellow students to manage this complexity to the highest standards.

 At the beginning of each year arrangements are made for the election of two student representatives from each year of the BA programme, usually one single and one joint honours student.
 During the year, these representatives formally meet staff termly in the Student-Staff Forum.
 Action points from the forum will be taken up at Departmental meetings which occur frequently.